Santiq22/urban-heat-islands/README.md

     - `Training_data_uhi_index_UHI2025-v2.csv`: These UHI Index values are the target parameters for the model.
     - `Building_Footprint.kml`: Building footprints of the Bronx and Manhattan regions.
+    - `building_footprint_data.csv`: Area and perimeter of buildings of the Bronx and Manhattan regions.
     - `NY_Mesonet_Weather.csv`: Detailed local weather dataset of the Bronx and Manhattan regions on 24 July 2021 taken from NYS Mesonet.
+    - `bronx_mesonet_weather_data.xlsx`: Detailed local weather dataset of the Bronx region on 24 July 2021 taken from NYS Mesonet.
+    - `manhattan_mesonet_weather_data.xlsx`: Detailed local weather dataset of the Manhattan region on 24 July 2021 taken from NYS Mesonet.
+    - `weather_data.csv`: Detailed local weather dataset of the Bronx and Manhattan regions on 24 July 2021 taken from NYS Mesonet including the azimuth and altitude of the Sun for a mean position and during the same period of time.
     - `Submission_template_UHI2025-v2.csv`: Validation dataset to predict the UHI index values on the identified locations.

 - notebooks: All the notebooks we need for the competition